 We are very excited that in 2019 the Ri and the Faraday Institution will be co-curating three thought-leadership events on the future of battery technology, which will be open to the general public.
 These are being held at 7 – 8.30 pm in the iconic Ri lecture theatre on the following days:

 - 12th March.
 The battery – inside out.
+Watch a video.
 This was a terrific event.
 Huge thanks must go to our the 300 people in what was a wonderfully engaged audience, and to our energetic and engaging speakers:

 - Patrick Vallance, Government Chief Scientific Adviser (Chair)